-Solutions: 3-matic, Additive Manufacturing, CAD, Magics, Metal 3D Printing
+Solutions: 3-matic, Additive Manufacturing, Build Processor, Magics, Metal 3D Printing

 The VTT Technical Research Centre of Finland wanted to produce a strong and light hydraulic valve with minimal risk of leakage.
 Since this is an impossible challenge with traditional manufacturing technology, VTT decided to explore the possibilities of 3D Printing.

 At the biennial World Solar Challenge this year, where solar-powered race cars made by university students race an impressive 3,021 km across Australia, the Belgian team’s car had a whopping average speed of 90km/h.
 One of their secret weapons?
 An inventive battery structure.

 AFAS, a family business specialized in software development, is planning to move into new headquarters designed by themselves.
 They contacted cad2reality, experts in turning complex construction designs into scale models, for a 3D-printed maquette.

 When you’re aiming to make the fastest electric car in the world, every bit of weight optimization matters: so we helped InMotion create lightweight 3D-printed wishbones for the suspension.
 Thanks to our Metal Printing Factory and software, InMotion is on its way to an ambitious goal.